kirakira-commits/Awesome-Splatoon3-Hacking-Continued/README.md

-# This repo has been abandoned.
-However, the contents still apply, it just won't ever be expanded by me.
+# The original repo has been abandoned.
+This is a fork of the original repo and i will try my best to update this one
 # Awesome-Splatoon3-Hacking
-repo containing resources to learn splatoon 3 hacking/modding
+fork of the repo containing resources to learn splatoon 3 hacking/modding by desperc

 if at any point you feel stuck or need help, feel free to join [the splatoon modding discord server](https://discord.gg/P6RNNvk)